 Pharmacy PharmD Students

 Students in the James L. Winkle College of Pharmacy have their aid processed along with all other UC students.
 The Student Financial Aid Office receives your aid application and processes funds based on that application.
-The One Stop Student Service Center can answer most financial aid (as well as billing and registration) questions from PharmD students.
+Enrollment Services can answer most financial aid (as well as billing and registration) questions from PharmD students.

 At the same time, there are some specific aid eligibility and processing issues unique to PharmD students.